 The RUC Compensation Costs (represented as CAISO Hourly Total RUC Allocation Amount) that are allocated to Scheduling Coordinators under CC 6806 DA RUC Tier 1 Allocation and CC 6807 DA RUC Tier 2 Allocation is the net of CAISO Hourly Total RUC Availability Payment (CC 6800), CAISO Hourly Total RUC Capacity Payment Rescission Settlement (CC 6824), and CAISO Hourly Total RUC Uplift Allocation Amount (generated by the Sequential Netting Pre-calc).
 The CAISO Hourly Total RUC Allocation Amount is allocated in two tiers as follows:

-In the first tier, the CAISO Hourly Total RUC Allocation Amount is allocated to Business Associates based on their Net Negative CAISO Demand Deviation in the relevant Trading Hour.
-The Business Associate shall be charged an amount equal to the Net Negative CAISO Demand Deviation multiplied by the RUC Uplift Rate.
-The RUC Base Rate is the lower of CAISO Hourly Total RUC Allocation Amount divided by the Total Net Negative CAISO Demand in that Trading Hour or CAISO Hourly Total RUC Allocation Amount divided by the RUC Capacity in that Trading Hour.
+In the first tier, the CAISO Hourly Total RUC Allocation Amount is allocated to Business Associates based on their Net Negative CAISO Demand Deviation and positive net Virtual Supply Awards in the relevant Trading Hour.
+The Business Associate shall be charged an amount equal to the RUC Uplift Rate multiplied by the sum of the Net Negative CAISO Demand Deviation and any RUC Bid Cost obligation for Virtual Supply Awards.
+RUC Bid Cost obligation for Virtual Supply Awards of a Business Associate shall be calculated as the product of (a) the positive net Virtual Supply Awards for the Scheduling Coordinator divided by the sum of each Scheduling Coordinator’s positive net Virtual Supply Awards and (b) any positive net system-wide Virtual Supply Awards.
+The RUC Uplift Rate is the lower of CAISO Hourly Total RUC Allocation Amount divided by the sum of the Total Net Negative CAISO Demand and positive net system-wide Virtual Supply Awards in that Trading Hour or CAISO Hourly Total RUC Allocation Amount divided by the RUC Capacity in that Trading Hour.

-Prior to the September 21, 2006 FERC Order, in the second tier, the Business Associate would have been charged an amount equal to any remaining CAISO Hourly Total RUC Allocation Amount in proportion to the Business Associate’s Measured Demand in any Trading Hour.
-With the FERC Order, the Business Associate shall be charged an amount in proportion to the Business Associate’s metered CAISO Demand in any Trading Hour as stated in Paragraph #171 of the FERC Order.
+Any remaining CAISO Hourly Total RUC Allocation Amount in a Trading Hour that was not allocated in Charge Code 6806 RUC Tier 1 Allocation, shall be allocated proportionately to the Business Associate under Charge Code 6807 RUC Tier 2 Allocation based upon metered CAISO Demand.

 For MSS entities, regardless of gross or net settlement, that have elected to opt-out of RUC, RUC Compensation Costs will not be assessed to the MSS SC.
 MSS entities that have elected to opt-into RUC, regardless of gross or net settlement, RUC Uplift Costs will be assessed in the same manner as other non-MSS SCs.